fastai/course20/docs/deployment_heroku_voila.md

 - Once connected it will ask you for a repository to connect to.
 Enter your repo name here, click `Search` and then `Connect`
 - You should then see a section titled "App connected to GitHub", followed by 2 sections where you can choose between automatic or manual deployment of a particular branch.
 If you are a beginner, we recommend automatic deployment of your master branch.
 This means it will automatically update your Heroku app if you make changes to your notebook in GitHub.

-If you press the `Deploy Branch` button now you'll see a build progress list as it gathers all of the libraries you need and compliles the server image we talked about earlier.
+If you choose automatic deployment or press the `Deploy Branch` button now you'll see a build progress list as it gathers all of the libraries you need and compliles the server image we talked about earlier.
 Expect this to take a couple of minutes.
 Eventually you should see "https://yourappname.herokuapp.com/ deployed to Heroku" and your app is now ready to share with the world.

 # 500 MB "slug" limit